pydio/pydio-doc-developer-guide/0_manual/2_anatomy-of-a-flow/1_jobs-actions-messages.md

 [:image:0_overview/anatomy-actions.png]

-Connecting one action to 2 or more actions will start running these in parallel (see [Running actions in parallel](./running-actions-parallel)).
+Connecting one action to 2 or more actions will start running these in parallel (see [Parallelism & Concurrency](./parallelism-and-concurrency)).

 ## Handling Data flow